 Only certified Lay Chaplains and Candidates accompanied by a Lay Chaplain Mentor may visit patients.
-Lay Chaplains must serve only the hospital at which they have c) Who may be visited
+Lay Chaplains must serve only the hospital at which they have been certified.
+Before becoming a Lay Chaplain at another hospital, a Lay Chaplain must undergo any training specific to that hospital and be certified as a Lay Chaplain by the Hospital Commission for that hospital.

-Lay Chaplains visit hospitalized Episcopalians based on a hospital census of self-identified Episcopalians.
+Lay Chaplains visit hospitalized Episcopalians based on a hospital census of selfidentified Episcopalians.
 They are authorized only to visit such self-identified patients and their families in their room.
 Lay Chaplains will treat the census as protected Patient Health Information as defined under HIPAA and regulations thereunder and hospital policy.
 At the end of each visit, the Lay Chaplain will dispose of the census as directed by the hospital.
 See any local hospital manual addendum for such requirements.